angryflaren/nexus-weaver/README.md

 * **Works in Browser**: No install needed.
 Your files stay on your computer.
 They are safe and private.
 * **Drag & Drop**: Just drop your folder to start.
 It's very easy.
 * **Smart Ignore**: It knows not to include folders like `node_modules` or `.git`.
 This saves you time.
+* **Add More Files:** You can add new files or folders without losing your current selection.
+* **File Search:** Quickly find the files you need in the tree with a search bar.
+* **Token Counter:** Shows an estimated token count so you don't exceed the AI's limit.
 * **Handles Images & Docs**: It can turn images and documents into text (using Base64) so they can be included.
 * **Easy Output**: Copy the final text with one click, or download it as a `.txt` file.
 * **Dark Mode**: Good for your eyes when you work at night.